infinum/dotnet-handbook/Docker.md

 ### Docker image

 Image is a self-contained application environment.
-A good analogy for an image would be a virtual machine _snapshot_ - image build adds files needed to run the application to a virtual machine and then creates a snapshot.
+A good analogy for an image would be a virtual machine _snapshot_ - image build copies all files needed to run the application to a virtual machine and then creates a snapshot.

-You can then use the image ("VM snapshot") as a template to start (one or more) [docker container](#docker-container).
+You can then use the image ("VM snapshot") as a template to start one (or more) [docker containers](#docker-container).
 You can also [upload the image](#uploading-docker-images) to a registry to run containers on different hosts.

 Instead of manually copying things into a VM, docker images are built from a script called [Dockerfile](#dockerfile).
 To build an image from a `Dockerfile` :